Renaissance Technologies

-Renaissance Technologies LLC, also known as RenTech or RenTec, is an American hedge fund based in East Setauket, New York, on Long Island, which specializes in systematic trading using quantitative models derived from mathematical and statistical analysis.
-Their signature Medallion fund is famed for the best record in investing history.
-Renaissance was founded in 1982 by James Simons, a mathematician who formerly worked as a code breaker during the Cold War.
+Renaissance Technologies LLC (also known as RenTec or RenTech) is an American hedge fund based in East Setauket, New York, on Long Island, that specializes in systematic trading using quantitative models derived from mathematical and statistical analysis.
+Renaissance was founded in 1982 by James Simons, a mathematician who worked as a code breaker during the Cold War.

-In 1988, the firm established its most profitable portfolio, the Medallion Fund, which used an improved and expanded form of Leonard Baum's mathematical models, improved by algebraist James Ax, to explore correlations from which they could profit.
-Elwyn Berlekamp was instrumental in evolving trading to shorter-dated, pure systems driven decision-making.
-The hedge fund was named Medallion in honor of the math awards that Simons and Ax had won.
+In 1988, the firm established the Medallion Fund, a form of Leonard Baum's mathematical models expanded by algebraist James Ax, to explore correlations from which it could profit.
+The hedge fund was named Medallion in honor of the math awards Simons and Ax had won.

-Renaissance's flagship Medallion fund, which is run mostly for fund employees, is famed for the best track record on Wall Street, returning more than 66 percent annualized before fees and 39 percent after fees over a 30-year span from 1988 to 2018.
-Renaissance offers two portfolios to outside investors—Renaissance Institutional Equities Fund (RIEF) and Renaissance Institutional Diversified Alpha (RIDA).

-Because of the success of Renaissance in general and Medallion in particular, Simons has been described as the "best money manager on earth".

 Simons ran Renaissance until his retirement in late 2009.
-He continued to play a role at the firm as non-executive chairman, which he stepped down from in 2021, and remains invested in its funds, particularly the Medallion fund.
+He continued to play a role at the firm as non-executive chairman until 2021.
+He remained invested in its funds, particularly the Medallion fund, until his death in 2024.
 The company is now run by Peter Brown (after Robert Mercer resigned).
-Both of them were computer scientists specializing in computational linguistics who joined Renaissance in 1993 from IBM Research.
+Both were computer scientists specializing in computational linguistics who joined Renaissance in 1993 from IBM Research.
 The fund has $165 billion in discretionary assets under management (including leverage) as of April 2021.

 Academia and research

 James Simons founded Renaissance Technologies following a decade as the Chair of the Department of Mathematics at Stony Brook University.
-Simons in 1976 was a recipient of the Oswald Veblen Prize of the American Mathematical Society, which is geometry's highest honor.
+Simons in 1976 was a recipient of the Oswald Veblen Prize of the American Mathematical Society.
 He is known in the scientific community for co-developing the Chern–Simons theory, which is used in modern theoretical physics.